 Computers are required.

-- A brief introduction to nano: Surprisingly familiar yet ripe for discovery
+- A brief introduction to nano: surprisingly familiar yet ripe for discovery

-- Nanoscience: New behaviors in physical systems
+- Nanoscience: new behaviors in physical systems

-- Nanotechnology: Applying insights across disciplines
+- Nanotechnology: applying insights across disciplines

 - Tour of fabrication and metrology toolsets inside new MIT.nano facility

-- Final Q&A and wrap-up: What’s next?
+- Final Q&A and wrap-up: what next?